abhiShandy/polymer-sarw/README.md

 	</tr>
 	<tr>
 		<td>graftedSeeds</td>
 		<td>If the grafted seeds need to be on a specific plane, or specific coordinates, then provide the appropriate argument.
 Example: 'x' means seeds are placed at `x=0` plane. 'file' means seed locations should be read from 'graft.dat' in the same directory as input file.
-If no argument is provided, grafted seeds are randomly placed in the simulation box which should be used when no chains need to be grafted.</td>
+By default, grafted seeds are randomly placed in the simulation box which should be used when no chains need to be grafted.</td>
-		<td>x, y, z, zz, file</td>
+		<td>x, y, z, zz, file, random</td>
-		<td></td>
+		<td>random</td>
 	</tr>
 	<tr>
 		<td>graftFraction</td>